-- 29. The Local Governing Body should regularly monitor the effectiveness of this policy through a variety of means including: - all applicants for posts should be asked to complete a monitoring form to enable monitoring of recruitment decisions against the principles of this policy; - all applicants for posts should be invited to indicate whether they have any special requirements or require reasonable adjustments to enable them to attend an interview or carry out the duties of the post.
-Responses to this question and appropriate actions taken by a school to accommodate people with disabilities will also be monitored as part of this process; - the incidence of complaints under the procedures and any other aspect of this policy will also be monitored. - 30.
-The headteacher/Chair of Governors will periodically report to the ODST pay and personnel sub-committee the details of the operation of the equality and diversity procedure in the relevant school. - 31.
-The ODST pay and personnel sub-committee of the relevant body will monitor the outcomes and impact of this procedure on an annual basis. - 32.
+- 29. The Local Governing Body should regularly monitor the effectiveness of this policy through a variety of means including: - all applicants for posts should be asked to complete a monitoring form to enable monitoring of recruitment decisions against the principles of this policy, - all shortlisted candidates for posts should be invited to indicate whether they have any special requirements or require reasonable adjustments to enable them to attend an interview or carry out the duties of the post.
+Responses to this question and appropriate actions taken by a school to accommodate people with disabilities will also be monitored as part of this process, - the incidence of complaints under the procedures and any other aspect of this policy will also be monitored.

+- 30. The headteacher/Chair of Governors must liaise with the ODST HR team in the event of any of any concern relating to the application of the equality and diversity procedure within their school, and its resolution. - 31.
+The ODST HR team will be responsible for sharing as appropriate with members of the Pay and Personnel sub-committee details of any concerns raised in relation to the Equality and Diversity Procedure and any learning or steps required to ensure that all ODST schools continue to follow best practice. - 32.
 The headteacher/Chair of Governors will be responsible for ensuring that any such information obtained is stored in an appropriate and confidential format in accordance with the General Data Protection Regulations 2018.